brdeleon/twitter_sentiment_analysis_nlp/README.md

 <img src="https://english.news.cn/20220316/aed3e20f331940c4b8c2b16c1f15b2e6/20220316aed3e20f331940c4b8c2b16c1f15b2e6_96e22deb2-5cd2-4a33-9335-c119411a9451.jpg.jpg" alt="Xinhua News Image of Product Launch" style="width: 550px;"/>

 ## Business Problem

 Google's Marketing & Communications team wants to improve their social media communications strategy ahead of an exciting launch.
 Google's Marketing & Communications team has contracted us to help develop a data backed tool to help with their social media communications strategy.

 Google wants a tool to help with:
-1. Improving customer satisfaction
+1. Improving Customer Satisfaction
-2. Improving marketing campaigns
+2. Improving Marketing Campaigns

 Unfortunately, classifying tweets and mining for tweets with only hashtags can be tedious and costly.
 We will build a model that can efficiently classify tweets as positive, negative, or neutral sentiment.
 The sentiment classification will also allow us to produce WordClouds that display the top words and phrases associated with each sentiment regarding the brand or product and bar graphs of the top hashtags represented in each sentiment.
 By classifying tweets into sentiment, Google will be able to extract patterns with more nuance.